A Vegetarian’s Journey

 Gandhi’s pacifist activism and his vegetarianism were no coincidence.
 Also, it is no coincidence that meat and alcohol (and formerly tobacco) are military and corporate staples.
 Fruit is the ideal food for spiritual reasons also, as eating fruit is a symbiosis with plants; it does not harm them and helps spread their seeds.

-After years of being a vegetarian, a perspective gradually came into focus as I looked at flesh food: it is a carcass, once part of a living, breathing creature, one not much different than me.
-Today, I have a visceral revulsion toward meat eating that far exceeds any thoughts I might have about its effect on my health or spirit.
+After years of being a vegetarian, a perspective gradually came into focus as I looked at flesh food: it is a carcass, once part of a living, breathing creature not much different than me.
+Today, I have a visceral revulsion toward meat eating that far exceeds any thoughts that I might have about its effect on my health or spirit.
 There is no will power in my vegetarian ways, as I can barely fathom putting flesh in my mouth.
 I am not laying that trip on anybody else, but that is a “hazard” of being a long-time vegetarian: flesh eating can eventually be seen as disgusting, horrifying, and a cousin to cannibalism.
 I passed the point-of-no-return in the 1980s.

-Vegetarianism is part of the path to a healed humanity and planet, and some of humanity’s darker possible futures have animal abuse as signposts of their degeneration, but nobody should be coerced, bribed or deceived into the practice.
+Vegetarianism is part of the path to a healed humanity and planet, and some of humanity’s darker possible futures have animal abuse as signposts of their degeneration, but nobody should be coerced, bribed, or deceived into the practice.
 It is a deeply personal issue, and one that all people need to decide for themselves.

 See Townsend Letter for Doctors and Patients, October 2000, pp. 93-94.